Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Fees and charges

-Each liquor licence has its own application fees, renewal fees and other charges.
+Each liquor licence has its own application fees, annual licence fees and other charges.
 These are outlined on the ABLIS page for each licence.

 Once you have lodged your application forms, you may be required to place an advertisement outside your licensed premises.